facebook/docusaurus/website/docs/styling-layout.md

 }
 ```

-The class names which will be processed by webpack into a globally unique class name during build.
+The class names will be processed by webpack into a globally unique class name during build.

 ## CSS-in-JS {#css-in-js}